 The Green Swan Trophy

-This has been a wonderful and deeply satisfying project for me to be involved with and I am very grateful for the chance to help in this way.
-I always wanted to save the world and in my twenties was involved with WWF https://www.wwf.org.uk/, whose logo was designed by the late Sir Peter Scott, https://en.wikipedia.org/wiki/Peter_Scott and FOE https://friendsoftheearth.uk/ helping to raise money for these charities through exhibitions.
+This has been a wonderful and deeply satisfying project for Nicola to be involved with and is very grateful for the chance to help in this way.
+Nicola always wanted to help save the world and in her twenties was involved with WWF https://www.wwf.org.uk/, whose logo was designed by the late Sir Peter Scott, https://en.wikipedia.org/wiki/Peter_Scott and FOE https://friendsoftheearth.uk/ helping to raise money for these charities through exhibitions.

 Green Swan Awards